nyuhuyang/scRNAseq-MouseEyes/README.md

 Myelinating Schwann cells were identified by Mbp and Mpz.<br />
 Retinal pigment epitheliums were identified by Rlbp1 and Rpe65.<br />

-`DotPlot` is implemented for visualising differential expressed marker genes.
+`DotPlot` is implemented for visualizing differential expressed marker genes.
 Multiple plots and table will be generated, save them if you want.
 I prefer to keep the original identity of `mouse_eyes_alignment.Rda` intact for further downstream analysis.

 ### 3. Differential_analysis.R